Anarchism in Belarus: 21st century

 Anarchists are playing an increasingly more important role in Belarusian politics, with the anarchist movement, just like the global anarchist movement exploding in the 21st century.
 Anarchists have led and been active role organizing and participating in the Belarusian protests.
 Anarchists actively participated in the protests against Alexander Lukashenko.
 They repeatedly marched under red-black and black flags with other protesters and participated in road closures.
 They also scattered flyers.
 "Pramen" group called for active resistance "against dictatorship for the direct democracy" and made political demands.
 Belarusian branch of "Anarchist Black Cross" called for international solidarity with Belarus.

-Police specially detected anarchist activists on the protest marches.
 On October 12, Belarusian deputy interior minister Hienadź Kazakievič named anarchists among the organizers of the mass protests.

 Many anarchists were detained, some of them were charged with criminal charges.
 It was reported that police officers testified against them in courts using balaclavas or masks and under changed names.
 The "Anarchist Black Cross" claimed that one of the activists was tortured in SIZO KGB by a stun gun in order to collaborate and testify.
 One Minsk resident had even reportedly been beaten by police and forced to confess to involvement in the anarchist movement and the administration of their groups on social media.

-On October 28, 4 Belarusian anarchist activists (Ihar Alinievič, Dźmitry Razanovič, Siarhiej Ramanaŭ, Dźmitry Duboǔski) were arrested near the Belarusian-Ukrainian border.
+On October 28, 2020, 4 Belarusian anarchist activists (Ihar Alinievič, Dźmitry Razanovič, Siarhiej Ramanaŭ, Dźmitry Duboǔski) were arrested near the Belarusian-Ukrainian border.
 The government and state media accused them of terrorism.
 They were charged under criminal code articles 289 (terrorism; up to the death penalty') and 295 (arms trafficking; up to 12 years in prison).

-On November 12, anarchist activist and journalist Mikoła Dziadok was arrested in a safe house in Asipovičy District.
+On November 12, 2020, anarchist activist and journalist Mikoła Dziadok was arrested in a safe house in Asipovičy District.
 His Telegram channel was captured by the police.
 He was beaten during the arrest.
 "Anarchist Black Cross" group claimed that he was tortured in order to give access to his computer data.
+Dziadok was released from prison and de-facto deported to Lithuania in September 2025 along with fifty other Belarusian political prisoners after American-Belarusian negotiations.

 On 5 March 2021, Ministry of internal affairs of Belarus reported arrest of seven activists of the anarcho-communist organization "Revolutionary Action" in Brest Region, calling them members of "international criminal organization".